The Mary Sue’s Comment Policy

 - It is at the editors’ discretion to ban anyone whom they determine to be a detriment to the atmosphere of the comments section, the site in general, and our regular readers.

 There will be some who look at these rules and think that the moderators of The Mary Sue have too much power to shut down conversations.
 We have two responses to this.

-First: It’s our site, we get to make the rules.
+First: It’s our site; we get to make the rules and the exceptions, at our discretion, for the good of our community.
 We’re not taking away your freedom of speech by deleting/banning you.
-You can take your anger elsewhere, we don’t want it.
+You can take your anger elsewhere.
+We don’t want it.

 A note to our regular readers:

 We love you!
 The Mary Sue wouldn’t be what it is without your awesome support.
-As we mentioned above, flagging comments which violate our policy is a great help but please take this responsibility seriously.
+As we mentioned above, flagging comments that violate our policy is a great help, but please take this responsibility seriously.
 Flagging a user who isn’t really causing trouble but who you personally feel is just being obtuse is not a good use of this power.
-Also, engaging with users who are clearly trolls may be fun for some of you but causes us larger headaches (especially with overly large threads).
+Also, engaging with users who are clearly trolls may be fun for some of you, but causes us larger headaches (especially with overly large threads).
 Flag and move on.

 If you’re having a disagreement with another user and your replies have gone into the double digits, consider stepping back from the computer for a while.
-We love discussion but we don’t want users running themselves ragged trying to convince someone else online they’re wrong.
+We love discussion, but we don’t want users running themselves ragged trying to convince someone else online that they’re wrong.